thoughtspot/thoughtspot.github.io/_reference/api/group-api.md

 ---
 title: [Group API]
-summary: The Group APIs enable you to set or remove a privilege to or from a group or multiple groups.
+summary: The Group APIs allows you to add or remove a privilege to or from a group.
-last_updated: 1/28/2021
+last_updated: 3/30/2021
 redirect_from:
 - /app-integrate/reference/group-api.html
 sidebar: mydoc_sidebar